-nausea, diarrhoea, dizziness, stomach and abdominal ache, vomiting, headache, increase of a special liver enzyme in the blood (transaminases), infections caused by resistant bacteria or fungi e.g. oral and vaginal infections caused by Candida, pain or inflammation at injection site, change of the heart rhythm (ECG) in patients with low blood potassium level.
+nausea, diarrhoea, dizziness, stomach and abdominal ache, vomiting, headache, increase of a special liver enzyme in the blood (transaminases), infections caused by resistant bacteria or fungi e.g. oral and vaginal infections caused by Candida, change of the heart rhythm (ECG) in patients with low blood potassium level.